 "We will call customers and let them know the delivery couldn't be made," Fiedler told BusinessNewsDaily.
 "We then secure (those packages) in one of our facilities."

 For packages that can't be delivered, Fiedler said customers have the options of what they want to do with their parcels.

 They can either wait and have the package redelivered when their neighborhood is safe for travel or go online and have their package rerouted to their nearest FedEx location for pickup there.

 Fiedler is encouraging all FedEx customers waiting for a package to keep updated on its status by visiting FedEx.com, which will also have updates on when all normal service will resume.

 Things were no easier for FedEx rivals driving brown trucks.

-UPS spokesperson Natalie Black said the company is advising all customers to stay updated on which towns and cities are still having service disrupted by visiting their website, which is keeping a real-time list of all the affected ZIP codes.
+UPS spokesperson Natalie Black said the company is advising all customers to stay updated on which towns and cities are still having service disrupted by visiting their website.

 While deliveries have started again in some communities, Black said drivers are being held to a curfew so as not to put themselves in any danger.

 In those communities where deliveries are at a halt, Black said service will only resume once the area is deemed safe for UPS drivers to negotiate.
 Until then, she said, packages are being held in one of UPS' secure facilities.